mostscript/plonebuild/README.rst

 All content herein (excepting the python/ directory) is licensed under an MIT-style license (see COPYING.txt).

+Copyright © 2018 Mostscript LLC
-Copyright © 2016 The University of Utah
+Copyright © 2010-2017 The University of Utah